ndom91/nt-noc-dashboard/README.md

 - Clone the repo to your local machine
 `git clone https://github.com/ndom91/nt-noc-dashboard`
 - Copy this directory to your web server root (i.e. `/var/www/html/ntdashboard`) and setup a virtualhost in your webserver of choice.
 Make sure you have php installed and set the index file to `index.php`.
-  - Alternatively, you can use python (`python -m http.server 8080`) or php (`php -S localhost:8080`) to launch a temporary lightweight web server if you have the dev packages of those languages installed!
+  - Alternatively, you can use php (`php -S localhost:8080`) to launch a temporary lightweight web server if you have the dev packages of those languages installed!

 ## 🎥 Features
 - Customizable [Netdata](https://github.com/firehol/netdata) charts